godotengine/godot-docs/classes/class_graphedit.rst

 - **connection_to_empty** **(** :ref:`String<class_String>` from, :ref:`int<class_int>` from_slot, :ref:`Vector2<class_Vector2>` release_position **)**

-Signal sent when user dragging connection from output port into empty space of the graph.
+Emitted when user dragging connection from output port into empty space of the graph.

 ----